 Back to Carlton Heath for Christmas

-It has been a year since Miranda (Erin Krakow) went to Carlton Heath on the mission to unlock the mystery surrounding who her father was only to fall in love with Ian (Naill Matter).
+It has been a year since Miranda (Erin Krakow - A Cookie Cutter Christmas) went to Carlton Heath in the hope of solving the mystery surrounding who her father was only to end up falling in love with Ian (Naill Matter).
 And whilst Ian has been to visit Miranda in Seattle she is looking forwards to returning to experience Christmas in Carlton Heath again, and maybe you never know Ian will give her a reason to stay.
 But Miranda's Christmas in Carlton Heath may be spoiled as having discovered the year earlier that her father was a famous actor she had promised his widow, Margaret (Wendie Malick - Will You Merry Me?), that she would keep the truth to herself.
 But someone sends her an ominous text which she fears may be from someone who has found out and will expose the truth.

 Thank you Hallmark as having been watching and reviewing the current Christmas movie offerings I was beginning to wonder whether there would be any which had that some thing extra, that extra Hallmark sparkle which causes a movie to stand out from the crowd.
 But "Engaging Father Christmas" delivers that extra sparkle which makes Hallmark's better Christmas movies such a wonderful experience, and it is in with minutes of this one starting that you know this has it.
-Now "Engaging Father Christmas" is in fact a follow up to "Finding Father Christmas" and not only do we have beauty of that small Vermont town at Christmas again but we also have Erin Krakow and Niall Matter who have wonderful chemistry and such naturalness around each other as if they have been friends for ever.
+Now "Engaging Father Christmas" is in fact a follow up to "Finding Father Christmas" and not only do we have beauty of that small Vermont town at Christmas again but we also have Erin Krakow and Niall Matter who have wonderful chemistry and such naturalness around each other it is as if they have been friends for ever.

 What this all boils down to is that "Engaging Father Christmas" is the Hallmark Christmas movie I had been waiting for as it has everything you expect from a Hallmark Christmas movie but also that some thing extra which make their better movies simply special.